 - Guide to Disability in the Workplace

-There are many ways that buildings, offices and other public and non-public facilities have been changed to accommodate the needs of handicapped individuals.
-These accommodations have ranged from having doors that allow access by wheelchair, machines such as ATMs that have letters in Braille for the vision impaired, and sound enhancements for the hearing impaired.
-These accommodations have been made to allow disabled individuals to enjoy all services available.
+There are ways that buildings, offices, and other public and non-public facilities have been changed to accommodate the needs of the handicapped.
+One of these accommodations is having doors that are accessible by wheelchair.
+Also, there are machines such as ATMs that have letters in Braille for the vision impaired.
+Finally, there are sound enhancements for the hearing impaired.
+These adjustments have been made to allow disabled people to enjoy all services available.